 Do you have sticky, greasy stains in your kitchen?
 Does your kitchen smell like grease or rancid meat?
-These are the 2 most common signs of protein fires.
+These are the two most common signs of protein fires.
 Even if you didn’t see flames, grilling, charring, or sauteing food can produce a fine mist of soot and grease.
-These will coat kitchen surfaces and cause lingering greasy smells.
-While this probably isn’t what you think of when you think of fire damage, protein fires can still damage your kitchen.
-From what causes them to how to clean up a protein fire, we look at ways to get rid of that greasy build-up and keep your kitchen smelling fresh.
+Over time, it will leave a sticky coating on kitchen surfaces and cause lingering greasy smells.
+From what causes them to how to clean after a protein fire, we look at ways to get rid of that greasy build-up and keep your kitchen smelling fresh.

-The signs of protein fires may after burning food, but they also will build up over time.
+The signs of protein fires are most apparent after burning food, but the damage will build up over time.

 - Persistent meat or grease smells that become rancid over time